FarmData2/FarmData2/components/README.md

 - Components manage props, state and events to allow page to change state via the prop.

   - The component provides a `prop` for every value that is collected by the component
+    - An entry point can `v-model` the associated `prop` to an element in its `data.form`
+  - The `prop` is assigned to some internal state (in `data`)
+  - The internal state is `v-model`ed to the input element or sub-component.
-  - The component watches the `props` and the state variables that are `v-modeled` to input elements
+  - The component watches the `props`
-  - when a watched prop changes the component updates its state.
+    - when a watched `prop` changes the component updates the internal state.
+  - The component listens (`v-on`) for `update` events from the input element or sub-component.
-  - When the state for a value that a component collects changes, the component emits an `updated:prop_name` event with a payload giving the new value of the prop.
+    - When an `update` event occurs the component emits an `updated:prop_name` event with a payload communicating the new value of the `prop` to the entry point or parent component.

-  - The entry point should `v-model` the prop to an element in its `data.form`
+- NOTE: Keeping internal state allows for more thorough testing of the component apart from a page that changes props in response to events (i.e. closes the loop).
+It make this loop more explicit and makes the code more idiomatic across components.

 - All events emitted must be kabob-case.